The correspondence between flatMap

 will give us another Decoder[Decoder[User]]

-, and we can now run the inner decoder with… flatten
+run the inner decoder with… flatten

 .